- Take a sightseeing dinner cruise in Dublin

-- Enjoy a pre-dinner drink from the bar
+- Grab a drink from the onboard bar

 Why Our Insiders Chose This Tour